khaors/geocompr/main.md

 <div class="figure" style="text-align: center">
-preserve921af877e35ff0cf
+preserve3eeca08ad9c3bf1e
 <p class="caption">(\#fig:cycleways)Potential routes along which to prioritise cycle infrastructure in Bristol, based on access key rail stations (red dots) and routes with many short car journeys (north of Bristol surrounding Stoke Bradley.
 Line thickness is proportional to number of trips.</p>
 </div>

 The result of this code, visualized in Figure \@ref(fig:cycleways), identifies routes of interest terms of car dependency and key opportunities to invest in public transport-cycling integration.
 Although other routes between zones are possible and likely --- in reality people do not travel to zone centroids or always use the shortest route algorithm for a particular mode --- the results demonstrate routes along which cycle paths could be prioritized.
-Further work would be needed to create a regional cycling and walking strategy in the Bristol region.
+Clearly further work is needed to create a regional cycling and walking strategy in the Bristol region.
-However, it provides a demonstration of how geocomputational skills, combined with open access data and a strong policy motivation, can provide a powerful, transparent and reproducible evidence base for transport applications.
+However, the chapter demonstrates how geocomputational skills, combined with open access data and a strong policy motivation, can provide a powerful, transparent and reproducible evidence base for transport applications.

 The wider point is that transport systems are intimately linked to the wider economic and social context.
 The example of Stokes Bradley is a case in point: